Doula costs

 Cost at a glance

-In the United States, birth doula services typically range from $650 to $3,000 depending on where you live, the doula's experience, and what's included in the package.
+In the United States, doula prices typically range from $650 to $3,000 for a birth package depending on where you live, the doula's experience, and what's included.
+The average doula cost is $1,200 to $1,500.
+Use this table to see how much a doula costs in your region.

 These ranges reflect 2025-2026 market rates.
 Costs vary by individual doula and package.